davidbannon/libqt6pas/README.md

-* $> cd ~/Pascal/libqt6pas/cbindings/scripts
+* $> cd ~/LibQt/libqt6pas/cbindings/scripts

-* $> bash ./qt6update.bash           # this will update your repo directly from the official master.
+* $> bash ./qt6update.bash           # this will update your repo directly from the official master if necessary

-* above script will report, if a new build is necessary, do -

 * $> cd ../../